f-alizada/arcade/Documentation/Maestro/New-Inter-Branch-Merge-Approach.md

 - Update the configuration file configuration_file_path
 - Create the needed branch

-The order of steps below does not affect the outcome.
+Note: The order of steps above does not affect the outcome.

 Example:
 Existing configuration file of merge flow:
 ```JS
 {